 When viewing an Act or Legislative Instrument, the Versions and amendments tab displays an "as at" date for each version.
 This indicates the last date that amendments commenced and were incorporated into each individual version.

-If the legislation hasn't been amended since it was loaded into the database, the "as at" date will be the date it was loaded until it is officialised.
+(If the legislation is not official and has not been amended since it was loaded into the database and it shows an "as at" date, the "as at" date will be the date it was loaded.)
 See also reprint.

 "Enacted" means, in relation to a Bill, passed or made into law (ie when it was assented to by the Governor-General).
 On this website, "as enacted" refers to the original version of an

 "as made" refers to the original version of a Legislative Instrument when it was made into law.
 Legislative Instruments that are Orders in Council are made into law by being signed by the Governor-General.
 Other Legislative Instruments are made in different ways.